kenjis/epub-converter/README.md

 # EPUB Converter

-This is a CLI application to convert EPUB files for Kobo Touch.
+This program is a CLI application to convert from EPUB files to KOBO EPUB (kepub) for Kobo Touch.

-This program is experimental.
-I don't know correct kepub spec. :-)
+This is experimental.
+I don't know correct KOBO EPUB spec, because Rakuten does not open the spec.

-This was created to read EPUBs from Tatsu-zine.com <http://tatsu-zine.com/>.
+This was created to read EPUB files from Tatsu-zine.com http://tatsu-zine.com/.

 ## Requirements